thorbenvh8/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did an histogram over the warped image to check for the sum from the bottom to the half of the screen.
+Then I did an histogram over the warped image to check for the sum from the bottom to three quarters of the screen.
 So from the closest to the car to half through the image height.
 The maximums of the histogram could be a potential line.
 We only search from the half and the offset we set when we warped the image.

 ![alt text][image5a]